dannygaray60/godot-gamelevels-blueprint/README.md

 ![](static/example.png)

 # How to install
-Just copy "gamelevels_blueprint" folder in your addons folder and enable from project settings.
+Just copy "addons/gamelevels_blueprint" folder in your own addons folder and enable from project settings.

 ***

-### Working in Godot Engine 3.4.4
+### Working in Godot Engine 3.4.x and 3.5.x

 ***